ericoporto/ags-manual-wiki/ColoursEditor.md

 then toggle the background status of all the selected slots at once.

-You can right-click in the palette grid to export the entire palette to a .PAL or PCX file which you can then use to read back into the Editor in a different game.
-If you choose to export to a pcx file, then a screen shot of the Palette Editor will be saved as the picture.
+You can right-click in the palette grid to export the entire palette to a .PAL or BMP file which you can then use to read back into the Editor in a different game.
+If you choose to export to a bmp file, then a screen shot of the Palette Editor will be saved as the picture.
 This way you can see all the game-wide colors in the file.

-The "Replace palette" option replaces the palette entries with those entries from the PAL or PCX file you choose.
+The "Replace palette" option replaces the palette entries with those entries from the PAL or BMP file you choose.
 It can read standard 768-byte PAL files, SCI palette resources (renamed to extension .pal) and JASC PSP palette files.